samueldepaul/AI4LS-2_Hackathon/README.md

 - **Final Predictions**: The code pipeline handles memory constraints and dynamically selects the best model for each location, making predictions that are uploaded to the Taikai platform.

 ## Results
+We cannot directly compare the results from the final models, but we can visualize how they look in relation to the rest of the time series:

 <p align="center">
   <img src="misc/pred_1.PNG" alt="Prediction 1" width="45%" />
   <img src="misc/pred_2.PNG" alt="Prediction 2" width="45%" />